A Clustering Framework for Unsupervised and Semi-supervised New Intent Discovery: Methodologies

+Partitioning clustering methods such as the K-Means algorithm can be used to discover intent-wise clusters.
+However, its effectiveness can be compromised by the choice of initial centroids.
+In scenarios where the initial centroids are suboptimal, the algorithm risks falling into a local minima, resulting in unsatisfactory clustering.
+This shortcoming is addressed by K-Means++~\cite{arthur2007k}, which adopts a probabilistic approach to select new centroids, thereby improving convergence and achieving an optimal solution more quickly than the standard K-Means.
+Consequently, our work utilizes K-Means++ for clustering purposes.

 We found that directly using K-Means++ still performs poorly due to a lack of guidance to help enhance the intent representation capability.
 Thus, we aim to use the clustering information to construct high-quality self-supervised signals for learning high-level intent representations.
-A natural way to do this is to use the cluster assignments as pseudo-labels for supervision and alternately cluster and learn representations to make them benefit from each other.
-However, it turns out that the same sample will possibly be assigned different targets in multiple clustering due to the randomness of the centroid selection.
-Thus, Caron et al.~\cite{caron2018deep} proposed re-initializing the classifier parameters randomly before each training iteration, but this approach fails to leverage the historical training information~\cite{zhan2020online}.
+A natural way to do this is to use the cluster assignments as pseudo-labels for supervision.
+This is based on the typical clustering approach proposed by~\cite{caron2018deep}, where they alternate between clustering and optimizing the convnets based on predicting the cluster assignments.
+They demonstrate structured outputs of neural networks used as weakly supervised signals can also benefit the unsupervised representation learning.
+However, a challenge arises as the same sample could be assigned to different clusters across multiple iterations due to centroid selection randomness.
+Although Caron et al.~\cite{caron2018deep} propose randomly re-initializing classifier parameters before each training iteration to address this, this strategy fails to make effective use of historical training information\cite{zhan2020online}.

-In this work, we propose a novel centroid-guided mechanism to solve this problem, which aims to provide relatively consistent self-supervised targets between adjacent training iterations and save the well-trained knowledge from the classifier.
-Though cluster assignments are not consistent between adjacent clustering, the centroids are relatively stable as they are globally optimized averaged features of each cluster.
-Thus, we use cluster centroids as guidance to obtain aligned cluster assignments.
+In this work, we introduce a novel centroid-guided mechanism to address inconsistencies in self-supervised targets between training iterations and enhance knowledge retention in the classifier.
+Noting that while cluster assignments may fluctuate between iterations, cluster centroids remain relatively stable due to their global optimization as averaged features, we propose using these centroids as guidance.
+This approach aims to provide consistent self-supervised targets across training iterations and preserve the well-trained knowledge of the classifier, enhancing the overall effectiveness of the iterative process.

 In particular, the cluster centroids and assignments in the last and current training iterations are denoted as $\boldsymbol{C}^{(t-1)}$, $\boldsymbol{y}^{(t-1)}$, and $\boldsymbol{C}^{(t)}$, $\boldsymbol{y}^{(t)}$, respectively.
 After the $(t-1)^{\textrm{th}}$ clustering, $\boldsymbol{y}^{(t-1)}$ is used as supervision for feature learning, which helps capture similarity relationships of the samples close to $\boldsymbol{C}^{(t-1)}$.
 The updated representations are then used for the $(t)^{\textrm{th}}$ clustering, which generates $\boldsymbol{C}^{(t)}$.
 The intuition is that $\boldsymbol{C}^{(t)}$ and $\boldsymbol{C}^{(t-1)}$ have relatively consistent distributions in the feature space, and $\boldsymbol{C}^{(t)}$ is aligned with $\boldsymbol{C}^{(t-1)}$ to obtain the optimal mapping $G_{\textrm{opt}}$ as below: